 Sidewall puncture resistance is 4 points; this is an average score as most other road bike tires without reinforced sidewalls score 4 - 5 points on this test.

 If you're looking for a cheap tire with decent rolling resistance, the Continental Ultra Sport II is the way to go.
-The Ultra Sport is able to hold its own in the rolling resistance test.
-Even at lower air pressures it's able to score very close to more expensive tires.
+The Ultra Sport can hold its own in the rolling resistance test.
+Even at lower air pressures, it's able to score very close to more expensive tires.
 The trade-off is that puncture resistance is below average because an extra layer of puncture resistance material has been omitted.

-If you really want cheap tires and don't care about puncture resistance, the Ultra Sports are perfect.
+If you want cheap tires and don't care about puncture resistance, the Ultra Sports are perfect.
 If you're willing to spend slightly more, the Continental Grand Prix (review) or Vittoria Rubino Pro (review) are still my price/performance recommendations.
 Those tires have a slightly lower weight, lower rolling resistance, and a much better puncture resistance at a slightly higher price.

 TEST VERDICT: Recommended